drocheam/optrace/docs/source/development/notes.rst

    * a change is not propagated to the parent/child object
    * we can't expect the user to know where assignments are possible without side effects and where not.
 * ➜ restricting assignments
    * lock the geometry of an :python:`Element`, surfaces can only be assigned by special functions, the position can only be changed with a dedicated method
    * lock objects like a :python:`Surface` to avoid nasty side effects
    * allow assignments where possible
    * make numpy arrays read-only while locking
    * locking can still be turned off manually when knowing about the internal mechanism, but at that point the user should have noticed that changing the code in such a way was not intended by the library

 **Coding Style**

 * ``CamelCase`` class names, ``lower_case_with_underscores`` for functions, filenames, parameters.
   Note that the latter this is not always possible for mathematical or physical quantities with standardized symbols
 * increased line length of 120 characters
-* prefer writing out keyword arguments (:python:`function(width=1026, height=4596)`) for readability and simpler documentation
+* prefer writing out keyword arguments (:python:`function(width=1026, height=4596)`)
+  for readability and simpler documentation
 * use of docstrings for functions, classes and important variables

 **Standard Output**

 * functions and classes output information and warnings to the terminal
-* warnings have an own type :class:`OptraceWarning <optrace.warnings.OptraceWarning>` and can be silenced with a global option :attr:`show_warnings <optrace.global_options.ClassGlobalOptions.show_warnings>`
+* warnings have an own type :class:`OptraceWarning <optrace.warnings.OptraceWarning>`
+  and can be silenced with a global option :attr:`show_warnings <optrace.global_options.ClassGlobalOptions.show_warnings>`
-* the progressbar should only used for more time-intensive tasks and can be turned off with the :attr:`show_progressbar <optrace.global_options.ClassGlobalOptions.show_progress_bar>` option.
+* the progressbar should only used for more time-intensive tasks and can be turned off with the : attr:`show_progressbar <optrace.global_options.ClassGlobalOptions.show_progress_bar>` option.

 **Responsiveness**

 * some actions need time, but the program should still appear active and responsive.
 Hence, we need to notify the user with:
    * a message that something has been started / processed/ approved
    * a progress bar indicating the progress and estimated remaining time.
      Also distracts the user, lowering the subjective waiting time
 * TraceGUI actions like tracing, focussing etc. need to run in background threads, so the scene and main UI thread are responsive